Celtics set NBA record for 3-pointers in a season, passing Warriors’ mark from 2022-23 - Boston News, Weather, Sports | WHDH 7News

 Kristaps Porzingis tied the mark when he up-faked a defender, dribbled to his left a few feet before hitting one from the top with 9:37 left in the second quarter.

-The Warriors made 1,363 in 2022-23.
+Boston finished 14 of 39 from 3-point range in the 123-103 victory to push its season total to 1,370.
 Boston also is third in league history, connecting on 1,351 en route to the NBA title last season.

+“Less than half of those attempts were from 3 because of the way they were defending us,” Boston coach Joe Mazzulla said, when asked what the record meant.
+“We were able to fight for good looks versus the coverage.
+That’s the most important thing; continuing to figure out how we’re being defended. … It’s a credit to the guys for continuing to make the right reads.”

+At times during the previous two seasons, Mazzulla was questioned about why Boston took so many 3s when it was struggling.
+He continued to defend the team’s shot choices.

-The Celtics hit 3s with some flare early in the game when Jaylen Brown banked in a 35-footer as the shot clock expired and Jayson Tatum dribbled in from midcourt, knocking down a straight-a-way 29-footer a few minutes later.
+On Friday, the Celtics hit 3s with some flare early in the game when Jaylen Brown banked in a 35-footer as the shot clock expired and Tatum dribbled in from midcourt, knocking down a straight-a-way 29-footer a few minutes later.

 (Copyright (c) 2024 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)